Address book

 Research Topics

 a.
-Comparative in vitro and in vivo studies on the expression and regulation of drug metabolizing enzymes (P450-dependent monooxygenases, conjugative enzymes, drug transporters)
+Comparative in vitro and in vivo studies on the expression and regulation of xenobiotic metabolizing enzymes (P450-dependent monooxygenases, conjugative enzymes) and afflux/efflux transporters

-a.1.
-Importance of constitutive factors, e.g. sex, age, species, breed/strain, individual susceptibility (pharmacogenetics)
+- Importance of internal factors (e.g., sex, age, species, breed/strain, individual susceptibility)

-a.2.
-Identification of P450 isoforms responsible for the oxidative metabolism of different chemotherapeutics and contaminants
+- Identification of cytochrome P450 isoforms responsible for xenobiotic oxidative metabolism

-b.2.
-Ecotoxicology: in vitro and in vivo studies, in model species such as Daphnia magna, Poecilia reticulata, Raphidocephalis subcapitata, Eisenia foetida, Apis mellifera, on biomolecular mechanisms of action of xenobiotics (e.g., apoptosis/necrosis) on target or surrogate tissues (e.g., liver, immune system)
+- In vitro and in vivo studies, in model species of ecotoxicology such as Daphnia magna, Poecilia reticulata, Raphidocephalis subcapitata, Eisenia foetida, and Apis mellifera, on biomolecular mechanisms of action of xenobiotics on the whole individual, target and/or surrogate tissues

-c.3.
-In vitro/in vivo studies on new therapeutic targets and characterization of their bio-molecular effects
+- In vitro/ex vivo studies on therapeutic targets and characterization of their bio-molecular effects

 Methods and techniques